DigitalBiomarkerDiscoveryPipeline/Case_Studies/Case-Studies/Case-Study-CGM Glucose/README.md

 This tutorial is available step-by-step HERE.

 In this case study, we will be using continuous glucose monitoring (CGM) data.
-We will be performing the first few steps of the Digital Biomarker Discvoery Pipeline:
+We will be performing the first few steps of the [Digital Biomarker Discovery Pipeline](https://dbdp.org):
 1. Pre-process the data
 2. Exploratory data analysis
 3. Feature Engineering (using the DBDP cgmquantify module)